 What continues to fascinate me is the relationship between liquid, vessel, and garnish, and how when these three things align perfectly, the experience can be extraordinary.
 I’m continually amazed by how presentation affects perception, and how our perception can be greatly influenced by seemingly very small details.
-In many ways, creating a cocktail has become a deeply fulfilling thing for me, and the more I’ve experimented and explored the rich history of cocktails, the more I’ve come to understand just what an art form a well crafted drink really is.
+In many ways, creating a cocktail has become a deeply fulfilling thing for me, and the more I’ve experimented and explored the rich history of cocktails, the more I’ve come to understand just what an art form a well-crafted drink really is.

 The point is this: a good drink is much more than just the sum of its parts!
 Now, on to the garnishes.